Buy a Life Insurance Plan in a few clicks

 Getting your first job is a huge milestone, and receiving the first salary gives you a sense of accomplishment.
 As a student, you live with limited money, but once you start earning, there are so many things you would like to do.

 Most people spend their lives chasing dreams rather than realizing them.
 However, proper financial planning helps you to achieve your dreams.
 Adopting prudent financial planning at the start of your career ensures you can accumulate a huge corpus through compounding.

-There are various ways through which you can plan your finances like opening a recurring account, investing in life insurance etc.
+There are various ways through which you can plan your finances, like opening a recurring account, investing in life insurance etc.

 Almost 80% of single adults save less than 10% of their monthly earnings.
-Unfortunately, increasing expenses and higher living costs (especially in metros) leaves very little for you to save.
+Unfortunately, increasing expenses and higher living costs (especially in metros) leave very little for you to save.
 One way to overcome this limitation is to start budgeting.
 First, allocate the amount needed for necessities such as groceries, rent, and utility bills.
 It is recommended to follow the 50/30/20 rule.
 As per this rule, 50% of post-tax income should be used towards urgent requirements, 30% on wants, and the balance as savings.

 At the start of your career, you may likely stay with your parents and avoid paying rent and utility bills.
 These savings may be used to build up for emergencies.
-If you have any student loan, it is important to repay it at the earliest.
+If you have a student loan, it is important to repay it at the earliest.

 It is also recommended to open a recurring deposit account that is used to deposit 10%-20% of your monthly income.
-This helps in developing financial discipline and ensures that you build a larger corpus over the long-term.
+This helps in developing financial discipline and ensures that you build a larger corpus over the long term.